applesthepi/unnamedblocks/README.md

 3. `./configure.sh`

 # Code Style
-This describes the code style that everyone should use throughout Unnamed Blocks and preferably mods.
-I recommend everyone follow this standard.
+This describes the code style that should be used throughout Unnamed Blocks.
+Mods don't have to follow this, but I recommend it.

 ### Filename
 `snake_case_only_please.hpp`